haskell-github-trust/.github/profile/README.md

 * Q. What happens if one of the Trust Owners inserts security vulnerabilities and publishes to Hackage?

-  A. This org has a Hackage Authentication Token, but not the Hackage password or email account.
-So we can revoke the Authentication Token and expel the Trust Owner.
+  A. Talk to the Hackage Trustees.